-The company is recorded with the ICO under registration number ZA291340 with trading names listed as Ant Group, Antistat, Integrity Cleanroom, Cyberpac, Cygna & Acupaq – organisation name is The E.S.D Control Centre Limited.
+The company is registered with the ICO under registration number ZA291340 with trading names listed as Ant Group, Antistat, Integrity Cleanroom, Cyberpac, Cygna & Acupaq – organisation name is The E.S.D Control Centre Limited.

-GDPR imposes new obligations on organisations that control or process relevant personal data and introduces new rights and protections for EU data subjects.
+GDPR imposed new obligations on organisations that control or process relevant personal data and introduces new rights and protections for EU data subjects.
 The GDPR applies to data processing carried out by organisations operating within the EU.
 It also applies to organisations outside the EU that offer goods or services to individuals within the EU.

-ESD Control Centre will be complying with the GDPR as a processor and controller of data and have been planning and developing a programme of works which will deliver what is required by the legislation.
-This will involve working with our suppliers and partner organisations to ensure they can meet these obligations.
-As we work towards compliance, we have engaged an external advisor to ensure we deliver best practice in compliance, and our programme up to May 2018 falls into these areas:
+ESD Control Centre complies with the GDPR as a processor and controller of data and planned and developed a programme of works which delivers what is required by the legislation.
+This involved working with our suppliers and partner organisations to ensure they can meet these obligations.
+We have engaged an external advisor to ensure we delivered best practice in compliance, and our programme falls into these areas:

-Customer Contracts: our Service Agreements already addresses GDPR compliance.
+Customer Contracts: Our Service Agreements already addresses GDPR compliance.

-May 1st 2018 Article Addendum 3.12
+May 1st 2019 Article Addendum 4.7